ncoevoet/ChanTracker/README.md

 For bans (b and q mode), you can choose the *Duration of the quiet/ban, and add a *Mark on the related quiet/ban.
 The 'bad' settings, when enabled (badPermit > -1) keeps track of users who did something wrong during badLife, and can end to badMode if the user exceeds the limit.

-Example: flood control: to quiet for 1 minute anyone who sends more than 4 messages in 7 seconds to #channel; if the user continues to flood, after 2 times they will be banned:
+Example: flood control: to quiet for 1 minute anyone who sends more than 4 messages in 7 seconds to #channel; if the user continues to flood, after 2 times he will be banned:

     !config channel #channel supybot.plugins.ChanTracker.floodPermit 4 <-- max number of messages allowed !config channel #channel supybot.plugins.ChanTracker.floodLife 7 <-- in 7 seconds